ricea/encoding-streams/stream-explainer.md

 ### Handling of split surrogate pairs

-The existing TextEncoder `encode()` method does not have support for split surrogate pairs.
+The existing TextEncoder `encode()` method does not reassemble split surrogate pairs.
 However, when splitting text into chunks using `substring()` it is easy for split surrogate pairs to occur.
-It would lead to data corruption issues that would be hard to track down.
+This can lead to data corruption issues that are hard to track down.
 For this reason, TextEncoderStream will reassemble surrogate pairs that are split between chunks.
 Other unmatched surrogates will still be replaced with unicode replacement characters so that the output is always valid UTF-8.

+To state it another way, concatenating the chunks before transformation is guaranteed to give the same result as concatenating the chunks after transformation, regardless of the position of the chunk boundaries.

 ## Considered alternatives
 * A static method called `TextDecoder.stream()` could have been used.
 However, returning a plain